vroque19/471-project/README.md

 # TODO
 1. add sleep data view
 2. add swipe feature
-3. send sleep data to a database
+3. send sleep data to a database (.csv or db)
 4. connect phillips hue
 5. set phillips hue schedule to read from the database